-A marketer by day and a sports enthusiast by night, works as an editorial consultant as well as a sports marketer.
-He contributes for the blog, www.sportskenya.blogspot.com as well as other online and Kenyan publications.
-He's also a market researcher and working in a leading Business School in Africa,
+A B2B marketer by day and a sports enthusiast afterwards, Richard works as at a leading Business School in East Africa.
+Holding brief too as an editorial consultant and sports marketer.
+He contributed for the blog, www.sportskenya.blogspot.com as well as other online and Kenyan publications.
+He's also a market researcher and budding photographer.

 Latest posts by Richard Wanjohi from July, 2012